TelmoFari/model-complex/README.md

 `python model-complex-ia.py`

-Model Evaluation and Saving
+Model Evaluation and Saving:

 The model is automatically evaluated and saved as model-complex-ia.h5 after training.

-Configuration
+Configuration Hyperparameters:

-Hyperparameters: Adjust the hyperparameters directly in the create_model function.
+Adjust the hyperparameters directly in the create_model function.
 Training Intervals: The model training loop runs every minute.
 Modify the time.sleep(60) interval in model-complex-ia.py if needed.

 License